pyOpenSci/handbook/CONTRIBUTING.md

 a tool for quickly building environments and running commands within them.
 Nox ensures that your environment has all the dependencies needed to build the documentation.

-If you plan to submit a pull request with changes to the guide, you can choose to submit a PR and view the associated build online in CircleCI.
-Or you can choose to build the documentation locally to test a pull request.
+If you plan to submit a pull request with changes to the guide, you can choose to submit a PR and view the associated deploy preview, or build the documentation locally.

 To build locally, follow these steps: